Ironing: Tailor's ham

-A tailor's ham or dressmakers ham is a tightly stuffed pillow in the shape of a ham used as a mold when pressing curves such as sleeves or collars.
+A tailor's ham or dressmaker's ham is a tightly stuffed pillow in the shape of a ham used as a mold when pressing curves such as sleeves or collars.

 Commercial equipment

 Commercial dry cleaning and full-service laundry providers usually use a large appliance called a steam press to do most of the work of ironing clothes.
 Alternatively, a rotary iron may be used.